Fast forward to 2:55 if you’re just here for the fish!

 When deciding what to toss in your duffel bag before hopping on the boat to head to Lakewood Camps (or the logging road of your choice), err on the side of overpacking.
 You’re on your own after reaching the far shore.

 That #6 rod can have dual purposes for your Rapid River expedition.
 The primary use will be shortening fights to give these cagey fish less time to spit your barbless hook before they come to hand.
-The secondary purpose for the truly adventurous is for chucking mouse flies and large streamers at Middle Dam after dark.
+The secondary purpose for the truly adventurous is for chucking mouse flies and large streamers at Middle Dam in low light.
+The last time I fished Rapid River my companion landed a fallfish on a mouse fly after dusk.
+A memorable experience for him and me!

-Your main setups will feature weighted nymphs fished deep, with the alternatives being dries or dry droppers, and streamers as a final option.
+I would recommend starting with sub surface presentations (nymphing, wet flies, streamers) and only fishing dries or dry droppers if you’re seeing fish.
 Feel free to bring two rods with different rigs to the river, just don’t forget where you left the one you’re not using on the bank!

-For colors, green is the name of the game.
+For colors, green is not a bad place to start, but ask your guide or local fly shop for the best advice.
 Prior to arrival, find a spare fly box and fill it with all of your green flies: dries, nymphs, wets.
 If you’ve got too many, focus on the smaller ones in sizes 14 to 20.
 Then, for any of your two-fly rigs, make one of them green.
 Suggestions: a green Elk Hair Caddis or similar for dries, green RS2s, green WD-40s, green Zebra Midges, and olive Hare’s Ears.

 When it’s time to mix it up, try a Patriot Dry Fly or a Pat’s Rubber Legs nymph.
 The Patriot is an excellent all-around attractor pattern for multiple species and a good option for jaded brook trout.
 Pat’s Rubber Legs, while traditionally used on Western Rivers, is a surefire leggy way to get attention when fished as part of a multi-fly rig.